MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-create-vm-linux-cli.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-You can create a Ubuntu Server 16.04 LTS virtual machine by using the Azure CLI.
+You can create an Ubuntu Server 16.04 LTS virtual machine by using the Azure CLI.
 Follow the steps in this article to create and use a virtual machine.
 This article also gives you the steps to:

 * Connect to the virtual machine with a remote client.
 * Install the NGINX web server and view the default home page.